masson-group-ohiouniversity/Equilibrist/README.md

-# Equilibrist
+# Equilibrist v1.0

 A browser-based thermodynamic and kinetic solver built with Python and Streamlit.
-Define a chemical system in a plain-text script, simulate titration or time-resolved curves, and fit binding or rate constants to experimental data.
+Define a chemical system in a plain-text script, simulate titration or time-resolved curves, and fit equilibrium and/or rate constants to experimental data.
 Runs entirely on your local machine — no data is sent anywhere.

 ---